 - Does the child have siblings?
 Sometimes sibling groups are split.
 If they are, what’s the reason for that and do they have regular visits with the siblings?

 - Is there contact with parents?
 What is the visitation schedule like?
 Is it supervised or unsupervised?
 Where are the visits and how often?
 Sometimes you’ll run into a case where you’re driving a good distance every week for visits.
+Is there transportation or is that up to you?

 - Do you have any information on family background?
 Is there any known gang activity?
 Are the parents working on their case plan?
 Are there involved family members?